graphcommerce-org/graphcommerce/.changeset/angry-singers-dance.md

 '@graphcommerce/graphcms-ui': patch
 ---

-use correct ‘up’ data on the blogoverview page.
+Remove ‘up’ data from the blogoverview page.